jinglebot/Classifying_Traffic_Signs/writeup.md

 I have tried on converting images to grayscale and sticking to colored images because I have found the results not having any significant difference.
 And so, I have deferred on using grayscale and used colored images upon proceeding to normalization to avoid data loss when converting to grayscale.

-Here is an example of a traffic sign image results before and after grayscaling.
+Here is an example of a traffic sign accuracy results before and after grayscaling.

 ![Before grayscaling][image2_11]
 ![Before grayscaling][image2_12]
 ![After grayscaling][image2_21]
 ![After grayscaling][image2_22]

-As a last step, I normalized the image data because it helps process the data faster.
+As a last step, I normalized the images because it helps process the data faster.

 I decided to defer to generate additional data because the result of the validation accuracy was already 93.1%.